phantom-token: Phantom Token NGINX Module

 location

-The name of the location that proxies requests to Curity.
+The name of the location that proxies requests to the Curity Identity Server.
 Note that this location needs to be in the same server as the one referring to it using this directive.

 Example configuration: